msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

  <b></b> You can delete multiple lines at once.
 Be sure to review what is selected before performing the Delete action.
 </div>

-## Issuing stock with an Outbound Shipment
+## Processing an Outbound Shipment

 ### Allocating an Outbound Shipment